 For information on how to apply for an internship, please click here.

 Museum Operations Intern: Gain experience with the daily tasks that are essential to running a large customer service department in a non-profit organization.
-May include running reports, assisting with scheduling, updating spreadsheets and documents and other administrative tasks.
-May include participating in department leadership meetings and coordinating projects and information for the floor staff.
+This may include running reports, assisting with scheduling, updating spreadsheets and documents and other administrative tasks.
+This position is also part of the leadership team, which includes participating in department leadership meetings and coordinating projects and information for the floor staff.

-Environmental Education and Live Animals Intern: Facilitate live and non-live animal education programs for Museum visitors.
-Use the Museum’s collection of live animals to spark visitors’ interest in the natural world.
+Environmental Education and Live Animals Intern: Facilitate live animal programs for Museum visitors.
+Use the Museum’s collection of live animals and animal props to spark visitors’ interest in the natural world.
 In addition to programming, the intern will assist in care of the Museum’s live animals.
+Three interns needed.

 Museum Educator Intern: This intern is responsible for facilitating a variety of regularly scheduled educational programs and activities for Museum visitors.
 Programs include classroom art activities, sensory programs and interactive gallery activities.
 Four interns needed.

-Social Media Intern: Assist the external relations department with various tasks and projects related to social media and communication at Minnesota Children’s Museum.
-Some of these responsibilities include creating copy for bi-weekly newsletter and other owned digital channels, assisting with editorial (content) calendar and collecting analytics from channels.
+Social Media Intern: Assist the external relations department with social media and communications at Minnesota Children’s Museum.
+Responsibilities may include creating copy for an e-newsletter and other owned digital channels, assisting with the execution of a content (editorial) calendar, shooting and editing video, digital photography and collecting analytics from owned social media channels.

 Museum Programs Coordination Intern: Assist the Museum Programs Team with daily logistical functions necessary to run the Museum’s full programming line-up.
 This may include completing a variety of administrative duties to support the Museum Programs department, assisting with scheduling, taking inventory and ordering supplies, collecting and calculating program data, assisting with program-related communications, coordinating logistics for special programs and activities and special projects to improve department processes.